 What to do if you think you have malicious software on your computer

-Everyone should have an antivirus on their computer, so take a look at our Antivirus deals article to make sure you're getting top-notch protection at the best price - if you want to go a step further, MalwareBytes is useful as an extra layer of protection.
+Everyone should have an antivirus on their computer, so take a look at our Antivirus deals article to make sure you're getting top-notch protection at the best price.
+We recommend Bitdefender or Norton.

 We also have an article on the best ways to protect yourself online, what to do if you think your PC has been infected with a virus and, should the worst happen, how to remove a virus from windows if you've lost control of your PC.